tck199732/nuclear-correlation/README.md

 \end{gather*}
 $$

 where $P(p_1,p_2)$ refers to the probability of detecting a pair of particles with asymptotic momenta $p_1$ and $p_2$.
-Although the repository was developed with the objective to analyze large dataset in nuclear/particle physics.
-The framework is compatible with arbitrary analysis since the base classes were written without assumption of any physics.
+Although the repository was developed with the objective to analyze large dataset in nuclear/particle physics, the framework is compatible with arbitrary analysis since the base classes were written without assumption of any physics.

 ### Why another repository for StHbt?
 - ⚡️Considered as an updated version, developed with modern `C++` and `cmake` for better readability and tractability.